j6nca/notes/docs/food/recipes/cucumber_salad.md

 # Quick, easy and flexible cucumber salad

-Serving size:
+Serving size: 1 bowl
 Prep time: 5 min
-Cooking time: 0 min
+Cooking time: N/A

 This is a quick and easy recipe to have a refreshing cucumber salad, note most of the ingredients are optional depending on what you may have in your pantry.